appwebtech/Angular/README.md

 It ran the installation and hang at "Installing packages for tooling via npm"

 I aborted the installation, cleaned the cache and re-ran it once again.
-This time it installed up to the end but thre another error. ```Could not start watchman```I knew this was server related and after using almost half of my Sunday afternoon, you can imagine the frustrations and a lil  bit of cursing.
+This time it installed up to the end but there was another error. ```Could not start watchman``` I knew this was server related and after using almost half of my Sunday afternoon, you can imagine the frustrations and a tad  bit of cursing.
 <:-)

 I ran the server command and as expected, ng serve couldn't start watchman thus it fell back to NodeWatcher for file system events.

 Then something happened, which I relate to my VPN server deactivated.
 I killed it whilst making installations for Node, npm and angular-cli.
 I got an outgoing connection to fetch dependencies at *http://ember-cli.com** and I let it do it's thing.
 (I rarely allow such kind of data fetching if not requesting gem files and/or dependencies from GitHub.)

-Bash started building modules, optimizing assets and hashing; e voila!
+Bash started building modules, optimizing assets and hashing; et voila!
 NG Live Development Server launched locally at port 4200.

 Everything seems to be wroking great as of now and feeling like a Cow Boy, Not this [Cowboy](http://www.bidcoafrica.com/products/item/16/cowboy) but this other [Cowboy](https://www.peintures-tableaux.com/Far-West-cowboy-Far-West.html), it's time to code until sleep do me part with my computers.

 ## Developer